purduesigbots/pros/STYLEGUIDE.md

 The [Linux Coding style](https://github.com/torvalds/linux/blob/master/Documentation/process/coding-style.rst) is reproduced below with our modifications:

 ## PROS coding style

+_Note: this has been adapted from a styleguide pertaining to the linux kernel.
+So, any references to the linux kernel here also refer to the PROS kernel._

 This is a short document describing the preferred coding style for the linux kernel.
 Coding style is very personal, and I won't force my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
 Please at least consider the points made here.